salm.dev

 Humans have a natural aversion to change and it makes adjusting daily routines difficult.
 A month ago, I embarked on a journey to overhaul my typing experience by learning not just a new keyboard layout but also a new type of keyboard altoghether.
 I restructured my experience from the ground up, and wrote this post to share my impressions after a month of using a split, ortholinear keyboard called the ZSA Voyager.
 I paired this with the Colemak-DH keyboard layout.

+I eventually unlocked the entire keyboard.
+Including numbers and symbols.
 After a month of practice, I’m now typing at ~70 wpm down from my previous average of ~125.
-I mapped my typing speed on a website and I see a clear linear trend, so it’s safe to say it’s only a matter of time.

 Breaking Down the Changes